 There’s no doubt about it—Valentine’s Day is one of the sweetest holidays around.
 But from cookies and sweet treats to all that candy, the traditional celebration is laden with sugar and artificial dyes.

 Even so, that doesn’t mean kids can’t take part in the fun.
 A few healthier substitutions paired with creative presentation will have little cupids sweet on all things St. Valentine.
 Here are 9 ideas for a fun day of healthy treats.

 Start the day off with love—and a breakfast of healthy heart-shaped favorites.
 From whole wheat pancakes and waffles to eggs in a basket, creating a heart-themed meal is easier than you might think.
 (A heart-shaped cookie cutter goes a long way!)
 Looking for lunch options?
-Try a nut butter sandwich in a heart or heart-shaped quesadillas made with whole wheat tortillas, mozzarella cheese, black bean puree and a topping of salsa for that red punch!
+Try a nut butter sandwich in a heart or heart-shaped quesadillas made with whole wheat tortillas, mozzarella cheese, black beans and a topping of salsa for that red punch!

 Red Fruit Salad

 Toss together some nutrient-filled red and pink fruits: Pomegranate seeds are brimming with antioxidants, strawberries and cherries are vitamin C powerhouses and red apples are a good source of fiber.
 Perfect for breakfast or a snack, this antioxidant-rich fruit salad is as pretty as it is nutrient-rich.